 The recent development and imminent implementation by Svenska kraftnät (SvK, Sweden) and IPS of a Network Model Database (NMDB) have provided a vital central system for consolidating SvK’s electrical power network models and model related data, as well as model data from Producers, Distribution- and neighboring Transmission System Operators.

-SvK is the Transmission System Operator (TSO) authority, responsible for ensuring security of supply and that Sweden’s transmission system for electricity is safe, environmentally sound and cost-effective.
+SvK is the Transmission System Operator (TSO) authority, responsible for ensuring the security of supply and that Sweden’s transmission system for electricity is safe, environmentally sound and cost-effective.
 The Swedish national grid for electricity consists of 15,000 km of power lines, 160 substations and switching stations and 16 connections to other countries.

 Historically, the network models at SvK have evolved, based on the business process and updates to various model parts or objects are not automatically validated or included in the models used for decision making or analysis.

 SvK has, for several years, been moving towards establishing processes to manage the network model data to avoid parallel work and duplication, and to ensure the quality and availability of the data.
 The network model data is collected on SVK’s electrical power system assets as well as assets from network utilities and market actors connected directly or impacting SVK’s network indirectly.

 SvK’s main objectives for the establishment of a common network model database (NMDB) were as follows: